muziejus/does-it-work/README.md

-# The Map of the City that Is this Novel
+# Does It Work?

-“The Map of the City that Is this Novel” is a proposed course to introduce students to American realism and thinking about geography in the novel.
+“Does It Work?” is a proposed course to introduce students to digital literary study.

-I’m teaching the class for the first time in the spring of 2016 at New York University.
+I’m teaching the class for the first time in the fall of 2016 at New York University.

 ## Structure